 I also hear a lot of claims that Bannon is a white nationalist.
 Some are based on stuff he allowed to be published at Breitbart (e.g., this), but many seem to rely on one thing he said while interviewing Donald Trump, in which he worried that too many immigrant CEOs would reduce "civic society."
-That's not something I agree with, since I'm strongly and categorically in favor of skilled immigration.
-But it certainly by itself doesn't peg him as a white nationalist, especially when he vigorously and publicly and explicitly denies being a white nationalist.
-So if you think he's B.S.-ing about that, your case will have to rely on Breitbart articles.
+That's not something I agree with, since I'm strongly in favor of skilled immigration.
+But it certainly doesn't peg him as a white nationalist, especially when he vigorously and publicly and explicitly denies being a white nationalist.
+So if you think he's B.S.-ing about that, your case will have to rely entirely on Breitbart articles.

 1. The fruits of capitalism should be more broadly distributed.

 2. The West is in a war with radical Islam and must prevail.

 3. Secularism contributes to the weakness of the West.

 Here's where he talks about Pillar #1, his economic philosophy: